Skip to content

 Always keep these sites active under Memory Saver Chrome browser

 The Memory Saver will free up the memory of all sites except the site address added under the always keep active.
-Similarly, you can add more sites and remove the existing ones from the list to make the Memory Saver more useful.
+Similarly, you can add more sites and remove the existing ones from the list.

 Bottom Line

-Chrome’s incredible Memory Saver feature has resolved the long-lying performance issue.
-We do not need to close the inactive tabs for memory boost henceforth, and Chrome does it using its new feature.
+Chrome’s Memory Saver feature has resolved the long-lying performance issue.
+We do not need to close the inactive tabs for memory boost hereafter, and the browser does it using its new feature.

-The other performance feature, Power or Energy Saver, is very similar and helps improve system power utilization.
+Power or Energy Saver in Chrome browser is another performance management feature and helps improve system power utilization.

 Lastly, if you've any thoughts or feedback, then feel free to drop in below comment box.
 You can also report the outdated information.